yatorooo/OrienteeringProblem/technical_test_specification.md

 ## Constraints

-Your solution must satisfy ALL of the following constraints:

 1. **Point Limit**: Maximum of 100 coordinates in your path sequence
 2. **Length Limit**: Total cumulative length of all line segments must be strictly less than 2000
 3. **No Self-Intersection**: The path cannot cross, overlap, or touch itself at any point